JohnnyJayJay/JohnnyJayJay.github.io/content/md/pages/now.md

 ## Places

-Currently, I'm on vacation on the Greek island of Crete.
-I'm relaxing, reading and looking at beautiful landscapes.
+Currently, I'm in Karlsruhe, as I have been for most of the past three and a half years (minus the first half of 2023, where I lived in Paris).

-There's one more vacation for me this year, although there are no final plans yet.
+There's a bigger vacation for me later this year, although there are no final plans yet.
 I am going to travel around Belgium and the Netherlands along the coast by train for a week or so.
 The current idea is to visit 4-ish cities during that time, definitely including Amsterdam and Rotterdam/Den Haag (they're close enough to each other to count as one, right?).
 I would also really love to see Utrecht on the way back, though I'll possibly have to do so without a companion.
 Unfortunately plans are generally a bit difficult to make because I don't know when my exams for that semester will take place yet.
 There are no official summer holidays at my university 😐

 ## More Statuses